gocontento/nuxt/README.md

 ## TODO

 - [x] Finish draft route
-- [ ] Check types are working for things inside this package
+- [ ] Do preview bridge component
 - [ ] Expand useContentoClient to accept a list of options for isPreview etc
-- [ ] Do preview bridge component
 - [ ] Do the live preview composable
 - [ ] Do disable draft route
+- [ ] Check types are working for things inside this package
+- [ ] Do we need the plugin?